Tips for Coping with Depression and Insomnia

 I have been living with depression and insomnia so long that I cannot remember which one started first.
 According to the Sleep Foundation, about 40% of people with insomnia have clinical depression and about 80% of those with depression experience insomnia1.

-What is the connection?
+What is the connection behind this depression insomnia cycle?
 Insomnia can affect "the function of the neurotransmitter serotonin" in the brain and "affect the body's stress system."
 Both issues can increase the possible occurrence of depression.2

-Sleep hygiene is creating a combination of bedroom environment and daily routines that improve the quality and quantity of sleep.2
+Sleep hygiene is creating a combination of bedroom environment and daily routines that improve the sleep quality and quantity of rest you recieve.2

 One of the first tips I was ever given to improve my sleep was to limit my usage of the bedroom and bed.
 I learned that the bedroom should be used for sleep and intimate activities only.
 This means that other activities such as watching television and reading a book should be done in a different room.
 The reason behind this is to have your brain associate the bedroom with sleep.

 Another important habit is creating a consistent sleep routine.
 This involves going to bed and getting up at the same time, during the week and weekends.
-A lot of people make the mistake of changing their routine drastically on the weekend by staying up all night and sleeping all day.
+A lot of people make the mistake of changing their routine drastically on the weekend by staying up all night and sleeping all day, which disrupts their change for quality sleep.

 Something we do every night before bed is that we turn the air conditioner down to 68.
 I love to curl up under a blanket when it is nice and cool.
 I also sleep with the ceiling fan on and another fan by the foot of my bed.